Bankrupt!

-Bankrupt! is the fifth studio album by French indie pop band Phoenix.
-The album was released on 19 April 2013 by Loyauté, Glassnote Records and Atlantic Records.
+Bankrupt! is the fifth studio album by French band Phoenix, first released on 19 April 2013 through Loyauté, Glassnote, and Atlantic Records.
 It is the band's follow up to Wolfgang Amadeus Phoenix, which was released four years earlier in 2009.
 The album was produced by the band with Philippe Zdar and was recorded in a span of two years at Studios d'Herbécourt and Motorbass Studios in Paris, France, and at Oscilloscope Laboratories in New York City, United States.
 The album received generally favorable reviews from music critics upon release.
 It debuted at number 3 on the French Albums Chart, number 4 on the Billboard 200 (selling 50,000 copies), and number 14 on the UK Albums Chart.

 Three official singles were released from the album: "Entertainment", "Trying to Be Cool", and "S.O.S. in Bel Air".

 Writing and composition

 On 5 April 2011, Phoenix posted a blog update on their website revealing CCTV stills of a studio where the band was working.
 The band stated in interviews that the album would be a departure from the pop sounds of Wolfgang Amadeus Phoenix (2009), and they were trying to create something more experimental.
 The band also said that their work on the soundtrack for Sofia Coppola's 2010 film Somewhere provided inspiration for the creation of the album.
 Bankrupt! has been described as an indie pop album, also featuring synth-pop and new wave throughout.